-~ECON 2323 Principles of Microeconomics / 3 credits (3 lec.)
+~ECON 2323 Principles of Microeconomics

-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above or COMPASS reading score of 85 or above or Asset reading score of 44 or above (b) Completion of College Literacy ENG 0004 with a grade of "C" or higher.
+Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above, Accuplacer reading score of 78 or above, or COMPASS reading score of 83 or above (b) Completion of READ 0033 with a grade of "C" or higher.
 Emphasis is placed on value, prices, distribution, international economics and current problems.
-(Fall Semester)
+(Fall)

-ECON 2333 Economics Issues and Concepts / 3 credits (3 lec.)
+ECON 2333 Economics Issues and Concepts

-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above or COMPASS reading score of 85 or above or Asset reading score of 44 or above (b) Completion of College Literacy ENG 0004 with a grade of "C" or higher.
+Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above, Accuplacer reading score of 78 or above, or COMPASS reading score of 83 or above (b) Completion of READ 0033 with a grade of "C" or higher.

 Gives the student a basic understanding of the United States economic system.
 Basic economic concepts will be explored and contemporary economic problems and issues will be examined in light of the concepts learned.
-Spring Semester.
+(Spring)

-EDU 2013 Introduction to Education / 3 credits (3 lec.)
+EDU 2013 Introduction to Education